MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 development server has been stopped.
 :::

-Open the project in a text editor.
+Open the project in your editor editor.
 To start with a blank slate, replace the code in `src/App.tsx` with the following:

 ```tsx title="App.tsx"